jconstable/SimpleXSR/README.md

 * Transforms
 * Components (necessarily including MonoBehaviours)

+Additional types can be supported via Proxy Extenstions.
+This is an advanced topic, see below.

 ## Known issues
 * Error when exiting play mode, due to recreation of Manager instance